LOADING ...

 And though the said he couldn't live his mama had some faith to give

-And they brought him to her and his named him Vance
+And they brought him to her and his mama him Vance

-He was a long time then I used to sit by him
+He was sick a long then I used to sit by him

-I'd rub his head he squeeze my hand
+I'd rub his head he would my hand

 But he never cried he'd grit his and smile at me cause he couldn't speak